-This policy applies to all students (potential, current and past), for all academic and non-academic issues.
-Also, in addition, this policy applies to any WAI staff and third-party contractors executing services on WAI's behalf, who either directly, or indirectly, cause a complaint or grievance to be raised, or who deal with complaint handling.
+This policy applies to all students (potential, current and past) for all academic and non-academic issues.
+In addition, this policy applies to any WAI employees or other individuals engaged by WAI who either directly, or indirectly, cause a complaint or grievance to be raised, or who have complaint handling responsibilities.

-The policy covers all student cohorts and, locations of the Institute and its teaching activity.
+The policy covers all student cohorts and, locations of WAI and its teaching activity.

-This policy does not apply to members of WAI staff, or third-party contractors, wishing to pursue a grievance.
+This policy does not apply to WAI employees or third-party contractors, wishing to pursue a grievance.